Hartford County Connecticut Salvation Army assistance programs.

 Locations and phone numbers of Hartford Connecticut Centers

-The main Family Service centers in the county are below.
+The main Family Service centers as well as thrift stores in the county are below.
 Whether it is access to a low cost Family Store for shopping, or emergency financial assistance or even clothing, the Salvation Army helps the less fortunate in the community.